 - 1. Substitute players will be selected to play when teams have between Eight (8) and ten (10) roster players.
 A team having only seven (7) players will forfeit. - 2.
 All players who have a signed application on file to play that season as a roster player or sub only player may sign up as a substitute. - 3.
 Any team needing a "pitching sub to replace their team's designated pitcher, may recruit any certified pitcher (including sub pitchers) that season of the same or lesser rating to replace their designated pitcher.
-If no pitcher of the same rating is available, see #9 below, or they may have a roster player pitch and get a non-pitching sub of the same rating as the absent designated pitcher.
-(Note: Any player on the line-up card at any time during the game may pitch for that team, including assigned subs.)
+If no pitcher of the same rating is available, see 3a below, or they may have a roster player pitch and get a non-pitching sub of the same rating as the absent designated pitcher.
+(Note: Any player on the line-up card at any time during the game may pitch for that team, including assigned subs.) - 3a.
+If a manager has contacted all roster pitchers and sub pitchers and had no success recruiting a pitcher at the same or lower rating, he must contact the Board member in charge of pitcher recruitment.
+The Board member will then allow him to go up one level in rating to secure a pitcher.
+This is done on a game-by-game basis.
+If the pitcher that has agreed to pitch for a team does not show up prior to the selection of subs (30 minutes before game time) he will be governed by Rule C; Lineups, paragraph #3.

-4. Substitutes need to be signed up 30 minutes prior to game time for the game in which they wish to substitute.
+- 4. Substitutes need to be signed up 30 minutes prior to game time for the game in which they wish to substitute.
 (No subs will be allowed on the sub list after this time unless there are not enough to satisfy the number required).
 If the Board member on duty has the chance, he may put a sub (not a late arriving team member) in the game to bring that team up to 11 players after the game has started.
-A player that was late arriving for his game cannot sub for another team the rest of the day.

-5. Substitutes will be drawn 30 minutes prior to game time by the Board Member In-Charge (or other Board Member).
+A player that was late arriving for his game cannot sub for another team the rest of the day. - 5.
+Substitutes will be drawn 30 minutes prior to game time by the Board Member In-Charge (or other Board Member).
 Managers from all teams must be present at the designated area when substitutes are drawn for their game or for the opposing team requiring players.
 The Board Member In-Charge will then notify managers and scorekeepers of the substitute players.
 Managers can put their subs in the batting order anywhere they choose prior to turning in the line-up.
 This procedure will be done following the Line Up example given to them prior to the start of the season.
 A copy of the example line up sheet will be in the binder at the board table.